cnllab/alice-eeg-shared/README.md

 ### Getting started

-Raw data files available at <https://doi.org/10.7302/Z29C6VNH>
+Raw data files are available at <https://doi.org/10.7302/Z29C6VNH>

-Data preprocessing requires MATLAB.
-Group statistical analyses require MATLAB, R, and STAN

 1. Download the data (`S01.eeg` `S01.vhdr` `S01.vmrk` etc.) and place into a local directory
 2. Download prePROCessing parameters (`proc.zip`) and unzip into a local directory